Presumed Innocent (novel): Setting and sequel

 Many of the minor characters in Presumed Innocent also appear in Turow's later novels, which are all set in the fictional, Midwestern Kindle County.
 A sequel to Presumed Innocent, entitled Innocent, was released on May 4, 2010, and continues the relationship between Rusty Sabich and Tommy Molto.
+A sequel featuring the now-retired character of Sabich, Presumed Guilty, was published January 14, 2025.

 Reception

 Scott Martelle of Los Angeles Times called the novel's plot twists "inventive".
 Kevin J. Hamilton of The Seattle Times called its story "clever, chilling and wildly unpredictable."

-Adaptation
+Adaptations

 Before the original novel was released in August 1987, director Sydney Pollack bought the film rights for $1 million.
 The film adaptation was eventually released in 1990, directed by Alan J. Pakula and starring Harrison Ford as Rusty.

+It was announced in February 2022 that Apple TV+ had ordered an eight-episode miniseries adaptation of the novel, with David E. Kelley writing the series.
+In December, Jake Gyllenhaal entered negotiations to star and executive produce.
+The series premiered on June 12, 2024.
+The series diverges from the book, most notably the ending, where it is revealed that Rusty's daughter Jaden (an original character created for the series), was the one who killed Carolyn and not Barbara.